Erdogan Says Istanbul attack Blast Kills Six - UrduPoint

 "It might be wrong if we say for sure that this is terror but according to first signs... there is a smell of terror there," Erdogan told a press conference.

-- Area targeted previously - Authorities offered few details and no groups immediately claimed the blast, but Turkish cities in the past have been struck by Islamists and other groups.
+Authorities offered few details and nobody immediately claimed responsibility, but Turkish cities have been struck by Islamists and other groups in the past.

-Istiklal Avenue had already been hit in the past during a campaign of attacks in 2015-2016 that targeted Istanbul and other cities including the capital Ankara.
+Istiklal Avenue was hit during a campaign of attacks in 2015-2016 that targeted Istanbul and other cities including the capital Ankara.

 Those bombings were mostly blamed on the Islamic State group and outlawed Kurdish militants, and killed nearly 500 people and injured more than 2,000.

-According to images posted on social media at the time of the explosion, it was accompanied by flames and immediately triggered panic, with people running in all directions.
+According to images posted on social media at the time of the explosion, it was followed by flames and immediately triggered panic, with people running in all directions.

-A large black crater was also visible in those images, as well as several bodies lying on the ground nearby.
+Several bodies were seen lying on the ground nearby in the images.

-According to an AFP video journalist on the scene, police established a large security cordon to prevent access to the damaged area for fear of a second explosion.
+According to an AFP correspondent on the scene, police established a large security cordon to prevent access to the damaged area for fear of a second explosion.

-Istiklal in the historic district of Beyoglu, is one of the most famous arteries of Istanbul, entirely pedestrian on 1.4 kilometres (nearly a mile).

-Criss-crossed by an old tramway, lined with shops and restaurants, it is used by large crowds during the weekend.